SumiSastri/dev-blogs/docs/Java/part_9_10-java-class-relationships.md

 __The role of an interface__

-It has no method body, no functionality, no attributes.
-It is a signature of a contract between 2 classes - the class that implements the Interface, represents a capability that is used not inherited.
+It is a contract that obliges the adherance to the rules of the design contract.

+Interface contract - abstract methods are enforced by using the interface

+Capability is enforced by useage not by inheritance - nothing is defined in an interface

  It is an abstract class by nature, but abstraction purely for abstraction sake.
 There are no cookie-cutter objects or classes that are created from an interface.

 A class can inherit from one or more Interfaces, when designing an interface it may be important to look at the principle of single responsiblity.

 Let the interface do one thing as the signature method - let it not be a "god class" makes it difficult to implement multiple methods unless a class needs all those multiple methods.

 __The concept of association__

 The association of relationship can be uni directional or bi-directional.
+Terms _has a_ and _owns a_

 eg: Bidirectional relationship
-The booking class has a relationship with a customer calss and a customer the relationship the booking class Terms - own and have

-A customer class owns the room booking class and can have can have 0 bookings to many bookings Room booking class can have 0 to many customers and belongs to the customers Association is of peers - neither is more important than the other.
+A bank has a customer, a customer owns a bank account Association is of peers - neither is more important than the other.
 Life cycle of the objects both are as important as the other - and can not exist without the other.

-It can be multi-associations as well.
+Multi-directional associations are also possible

 __The concept of aggregation__

 When the whole picture is made up of an aggregate of its parts.
 (Has a or has many/ uses a or uses many - is not a is-a of inheritance)
+Terms _has a_ _has many_ or  _uses a_ or _uses many_

+A car has a steering wheel a car has many parts

 Unidirectional relationship
 Interfaces support aggregation
 Unilateral relationship - the whole it is more import than what it is connected to The parts can exist without the whole
-The parts can be repurposed and used somewhere else The lifecycle of the parts do not depend on the whole for creation or destruction
+The lifecycle of the parts do not depend on the whole for creation or destruction

 __The concept of composition__

-Unilateral relationship - the whole it is more import than what it is connected to The whole cannot exist without its parts
+Unilateral relationship - the whole it is more import than what it is connected to Terms _has a_ and _owns a_

+The whole cannot exist without its parts
 The whole is made up of a composition of the parts
 If the parts decompose the whole decomposes - (Has a ? or Owns a?
 Composition shows ownership) Related to the lifecycle of the class - the class ceases to have importance and decomposes